slurmulon/bach/docs/guide.md

 ### Durations

-> TODO: Mention how durations in a list determine determine not only the duration but act as a moving cursor throughout the list

-> TODO: Provide an example using rests (and one without) to outline the above
+Durations are at the heart of rhythms, and therefore at the heart of `bach`.

+Complemented by lists, they are the mechanism that allows you to define rhythmic timelines.

+As you might recall from the [Beats](#beats) section, beats are elements that are paired with a duration.

+When beats are nested in a list, each beat is played for its entire duration before moving onto the next beat.

+Therefore the duration not only specifies how long a beat is played for in a list, but it also determines when the next beat is played, since the next beat in the list will only be played after the previous beat reaches the end of its duration.

+#### Values

 The value of a duration can be an integer, a fraction, or a mathematical expression composed of either.

 ```
-1    = Whole note (or one entire measure when `@Meter = 4|4`)
+1    = Whole note (or one entire measure when `@Meter = 4|4`
 1/2  = Half note
 1/4  = Quarter note
 1/8  = Eighth note